Ahhhh, summer. It’s a time to earn some extra cash. Take a road trip. Prepare for the SAT.

 2. Boost Your Vocabulary.

 Increasing your vocabulary is one thing that can help you score higher on the SAT.
 Most practice books include vocabulary lists of frequently used SAT words.
 Reading will improve both vocabulary and reading comprehension skills.
 Study a little every day, challenge yourself with difficult reading, and look up words you don’t know.

 3. Study Math Skills.

-There are a number of basic math skills that you are sure to see on the SAT.
+Math on the SAT will include concepts such as word problems, algebra and geometry.
 Most SAT prep books provide an index of math skills that the SAT includes.
 These are all things that you should have learned in school, so odds are you won’t have to learn new concepts.
-Just make sure you review math concepts you may have forgotten as you prepare for the SAT.
+Just make sure to review math concepts you may have forgotten as you prepare for the SAT.